LGBTQ community: Demographics

+The Transgender pride flag at the Lima pride parade 2022.

+The Transgender pride flag at the Pride March held as part of the events for the 22nd Istanbul Pride Week, 2014.
+The flag has been overlayed with a female-male symbol.

 In a 2012 survey, younger Americans are more likely to identify as gay.
 Statistics decrease with age, as adults between ages 18–29 are three times more likely to identify as LGBTQ than seniors older than 65.
 These statistics for the LGBTQ community are taken into account just as they are with other demographics to find trend patterns for specific products.
 Consumers who identify as LGBTQ are more likely to regularly engage in various activities as opposed to those who identify as heterosexual.
 According to Community Marketing, Inc., 90 percent of lesbians and 88 percent of gay men will dine out with friends regularly.
 And similarly, 31 percent of lesbians and 50 percent of gay men will visit a club or a bar.

 The likelihood of LGBTQ women having children at home as non-LGBTQ women is equal.
 LGBTQ men are half as likely when compared with non-LGBTQ men to have children at home.
 In 2012, household incomes for sixteen percent of LGBTQ Americans ranged above $90,000 per year, in comparison with 21 percent of the overall adult population.
 Those who identify as LGBTQ have fewer children collectively in comparison to heterosexual partners.
 LGBTQ populations of color face income barriers along with the rest of the race issues, earn less and are not as affluent.

 In 2014, the metropolitan areas with the highest percentage of LGBTQ community was San Francisco, California.
 The next highest were Portland, Oregon, and Austin, Texas.

 A 2019 survey of the Two-Spirit and LGBTQ+ population in the Canadian city of Hamilton, Ontario, called Mapping the Void: Two-Spirit and LGBTQ+ Experiences in Hamilton showed that out of 906 respondents, when it came to sexual orientation, 48.9% identified as bisexual/pansexual, 21.6% identified as gay, 18.3% identified as lesbian, 4.9% identified as queer, and 6.3% identified as other (a category consisting of those who indicated they were asexual, heterosexual, or questioning, and those who gave no response for their sexual orientation).

 A 2019 survey of trans and non-binary people in Canada called Trans PULSE Canada showed that out of 2,873 respondents.
 When it came to sexual orientation, 13% identified as asexual, 28% identified as bisexual, 13% identified as gay, 15% identified as lesbian, 31% identified as pansexual, 8% identified as straight or heterosexual, 4% identified as two-spirit, and 9% identified as unsure or questioning.

 A 2021 Gallup survey, found that 7.1% of U.S. adults identify as "lesbian, gay, bisexual, transgender, or something other than straight or heterosexual".